 - Relationship Problems & Advice»

 A Customary Painting for My Significant Other Called: "For you, I will."

-I have always had the eye and the passion for art, especially paintings.
+Here is my story of our third anniversary, I have always had the eye and the passion for art, especially paintings.
 I was lucky enough to get to study art in my childhood years, but, unfortunately, art was the only thing missing from my adult life.
 It is in my husband’s nature to be full of surprises, but even I have no idea how he managed to find out about my secret love for art.
 He learned of it somehow, though, as he took me to a beautiful art exhibit yesterday to mark our third anniversary.
-Although it only our third anniversary, when I look at my husband I still have butterflies in the mid of my stomach as I felt in my younger years.
+Although it only our third anniversary, when I look at my husband, I still have butterflies in the mid of my stomach as I felt in my younger years.
 It is such a vivid memory about my first crush and at such a young age.

 The power of art is remarkably stable, and you can take your spouse or significant other to an art exhibition to connect just as well as at any other date spot.
-Going to the exhibit with the love of my life came to a realization that you do not always need candle-lit dinners and slow music to bond romantically.
+After going to the exhibit with the love of my life, I realized that you do not always need candle-lit dinners and slow music to bond romantically.
 Three years down our particular road, and it was not until yesterday that I learned about my husband’s genuine liking for art.
 He is a quiet fellow by nature, and so I might have been able to guess that he had an artistic mind, but boy was I surprised!

 The art exhibit that we went to was organized by a Frenchman and included his own paintings and a few more from some local students that he was mentoring.
 The combination of images was supposed to achieve a cross-cultural feel and discuss how others can appreciate art from different regions without bearing any limitations on creativity.